jiseonmin/TPC_evolution_SLiM/scripts/README.md

 1. Prepare input parameters for SLiM
 2. Run SLiM simulations in parallel on cluster
+3. Make analytical prediction

-Once the SLiM simulations are finished, you are ready to analyze the outputs.
+Once the SLiM simulations are finished (step 2), you are ready to analyze the outputs.
-But you can also go through two extra steps.
+Step 3 is for comparing analytical theory and simulation, which can be optional.

 If you repeated same simulations with different random seed, you can

-3. Average evolutionary trajectories across replicate simulations and each trajectory along with the average trajectory
+4. Average evolutionary trajectories across replicate simulations and each trajectory along with the average trajectory

-You can also find what analytical theory predicts the fitness landscape would look like and how TPC should evolve from the initial state, assuming temperature is Gaussian distribution (step 4).
-Step 3 and 4 are independent of each other.

 There are two workflows in current repository: 'gaussian' and 'sine'.
 However, one can add a new analysis to the existing pipeline thanks to its modular design.